bmancini55/building-lightning/src/chapter_1.md

 ### IDE Setup

 For web applications, I like to use [Visual Studio Code](https://code.visualstudio.com/) as my IDE.
 It has excellent tooling for TypeScript and web development.
-I install the ESLint and Prettier plugins.
-These combine with the tooling in the project to improve your development experience.
+I install the ESLint and Prettier plugins to give me real time feedback of any problems that my application may have.

 ### Runtime Setup